lemiskutswa/Javascript-Udemy-Course/README.md

 You can use uppercase letters to define global variables/contstants.

 A string can be a value which you pass with aa condition in an if/else statement just like you would for a number.

+Global constants can be used in conditional code to mitigate the risk of typos.